-Warning over ferry link terror risk - BBC News

 Warning over ferry link terror risk

-There is a "real" threat of terrorists crossing from Northern Ireland to Scotland by ferry, one of the UK's leading advisers on terrorism has said.
+There is a "real" threat of terrorists crossing from Northern Ireland to Scotland by ferry, one of the UK's leading terrorism experts has said.

 David Anderson QC gave the warning in a report written before he stood down as the UK independent terrorism reviewer.